 Warning Sign: If the blood appears to be spurting out at short, consistent intervals, this could be considered a “pumper.”
 This means the blood will continue to shoot out with every heartbeat, no matter how much pressure you apply or for how long.
 If this appears to be the case, you should abandon your at-home attempt and seek immediate medical attention.

-First, cover the area in a water-based lubricant—steer clear of oil-based ointments like Vaseline or petroleum jelly.
-A suitable lubricant will make it easier to remove the detached hair that may otherwise stick to the open sore.
+First, cover the dog wound area with Vetericyn Plus Wound Cleanser—steer clear of oil-based ointments like Vaseline or petroleum jelly.
+A suitable cleanser will make it easier to remove the detached hair that may otherwise stick to the open sore.